KuraSone/s2.cpp/README.md

 ### Long outputs

 Voice quality and amplitude tend to degrade after ~800 tokens (~37 s of audio).
 For longer texts, split into sentences and concatenate the resulting WAV files.
-By default, the engine applies peak normalisation on save to partially compensate, but splitting remains the most reliable approach.
+By default, the engine applies dynamic loudness normalization (windowed RMS) and peak normalization on save to partially compensate, but splitting remains the most reliable approach.

 ---